-28 However, these funds have to be provided consistent with Federal Law.
+However, these funds have to be provided consistent with Federal Law.

-29 9.2.4 Seepage Management Plan
+30 9.2.4 Seepage Management Plan

-30 Reclamation has developed a Seepage Management Plan and Seepage Project Handbook to
+31 Reclamation has developed a Seepage Management Plan and Seepage Project Handbook to the Seepage Management Plan, although related to channel capacity, is being reported as it

-- 31 guide efforts related to groundwater seepage.
-It should be noted that the actions and findings of - 32 the Seepage Management Plan, although related to channel capacity, is being reported as it - relates to agricultural seepage only.
-However, data collection and seepage projects will be - 34 closely coordinated to determine effect on channel capacities.
-Reclamation releases Restoration
+32 guide efforts related to groundwater seepage.
+It should be noted that the actions and findings of

+34 relates to agricultural seepage only.
+However, data collection and seepage projects will be

-- 1 Flows in a manner that groundwater levels do not exceed thresholds that could cause seepage - 2 issues due to Restoration Flow releases. - 3 There are 93 groups of assessor parcels that may need seepage projects and will be evaluated for - 4 impacts.
-Reclamation will be gradually implementing seepage projects by parcel group based on - 5 flow restriction.
-Reclamation has implemented the first two projects, and anticipates - 6 implementing a third in 2015 or 2016.
-Once these three are implemented, Reclamation estimates - 7 approximately 300 cfs can pass into the Eastside Bypass (subject to real time groundwater - 8 monitoring).
-Anticipated Restoration Flow limitations for each reach due to agricultural seepage - 9 for the 2016 Restoration Year is shown in Table 9-1. - 10
+- 1 closely coordinated to determine effect on channel capacities.
+Reclamation releases Restoration - 2 Flows in a manner that groundwater levels do not exceed thresholds that could cause seepage - 3 issues due to Restoration Flow releases. - 4 There are 93 groups of assessor parcels that may need seepage projects and will be evaluated for - 5 impacts.
+Reclamation will be gradually implementing seepage projects by parcel group based on - 6 flow restriction.
+Reclamation has implemented the first two projects, and anticipates - 7 implementing a third in 2015 or 2016.
+Once these three are implemented, Reclamation estimates - 8 approximately 300 cfs can pass into the Eastside Bypass (subject to real time groundwater - 9 monitoring).
+The Seepage Management Plan and Seepage Project Handbook can be found at the - 10 SJRRP website under the following link: